followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/onSeriesHoverChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [seriesHoverChanged](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Events/#seriesHoverChanged) event.
+A function that is executed after the pointer enters or leaves a series.
 <!--/shortDescription-->

 <!--fullDescription-->
-When implementing a handling function, use the object passed to it as its parameter.
-Among the fields of this object, you can find the series whose hover state has been changed.
-To identify whether this series was hovered over or hovered out, call its [isHovered()](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Chart_Elements/Series/Methods/#isHovered) method.
-To discover series fields and methods, refer to the [Series](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Chart_Elements/Series/) class description.

-To learn more about how to handle hover operations, refer to the [Hover Handling](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_End-User_Interaction/Hover_Handling) topic.
+To identify whether the pointer has entered or left the series, call the series' [isHovered()](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Chart_Elements/Series/Methods/#isHovered) method.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->